cakephp/docs/en/orm/database-basics.rst

 The previous example maps a custom datatype for a 'json' column type which is easily represented as a string in a SQL statement.
 Complex SQL data types cannot be represented as strings/integers in SQL queries.
-When working with these datatypes.
-Your Type class needs to implement the ``Cake\Database\Type\ExpressionTypeInterface`` interface.
+When working with these datatypes your Type class needs to implement the ``Cake\Database\Type\ExpressionTypeInterface`` interface.
 This interface lets your custom type represent a value as a SQL expression.
 As an example, we'll build a simple Type class for handling ``POINT`` type data out of MySQL.
 First